QBladeOcean/QBladeOceanDocs/docs/source/src/theory/environment/sea/linear_waves.rst

 - :math:`s` is the spreading exponent,
 - :math:`\Theta_p` is the principal wave direction,

 When the directional spectrum is added, the equation of the wave elevation needs to be advanced by another summation term over the number of directions of the wave trains.
-Subsequently, the wave amplitdue needs to be extended by the wave direction
+Subsequently, the wave amplitude needs to be extended by the wave direction

 .. math::